-The Law Library seeks to support student and faculty scholarship by maintaining and expanding collections that are both comprehensive and diverse.
+The Law Library seeks to support student and faculty scholarship by maintaining and expanding collections that are both comprehensive and diverse according to a Collection Development Policy.
 The Law Library is home to several collections that are designed to enhance the law school experience.
 Collections of particular interest are:

 Primary Legal Materials

 The Law Library provides access to constitutions, judicial decisions, statutes, administrative and regulatory materials and court rules for the federal and state governments.
 Access is provided through a combination of resources collected in print, electronic and microform formats.

 Access to a collection of significant periodicals to support the interests of faculty, students and curriculum is provided through a combination of print and electronic resources.
 Primary electronic access to periodicals is provided by Bloomberg Law/BNA ,HeinOnline, LexisNexis, and Westlaw.

 Secondary authorities are resources that assist researchers in understanding and finding the law.
 Access to treatises, monographs, digests, legal encyclopedias, dictionaries, court records and briefs, and practice guides is provided in print and online.

 Audiovisual materials are available to serve general research and collection needs such as documentaries and other shows with a legal focus.
 The Law Library also collects popular films for casual viewing and are available in the student lounge area.